dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 To use EF Core in an ASP.NET Core 3.0 application or any other supported application, explicitly add a package reference to the EF Core database provider that your application will use.

-## The Entity Framework Core command-line tool, dotnet ef, is no longer part of the .NET Core SDK
+## The EF Core command-line tool, dotnet ef, is no longer part of the .NET Core SDK

 [Tracking Issue #14016](https://github.com/aspnet/EntityFrameworkCore/issues/14016)